 - If cocoa is so great, why aren’t both dark and milk chocolate touted for their health benefits?In comparison to dark chocolate, milk chocolate has higher amounts of milk and sugar mixed in with the cocoa solids.
 That means more calories.
 With a higher amount of cocoa solids, dark chocolate is denser in flavonoids.

 - Tell me the bottom line.
 How much chocolate can I eat?I’m sure you’ve heard the dietitian’s mantra before: everything in moderation.
 It might sound annoyingly vague, but that’s because everyone has different needs.
 Someone looking to trim down their waistline will be aiming to reduce their overall caloric intake, while body builders are looking to increase their protein intake in order to bulk up.
 Of course, those are extremely different examples, but you get the idea.
 If your caloric needs are 1,800 calories per day, just make sure that the amount of chocolate that you’re eating isn’t pushing you beyond your goal.
 Alternately, you could cut back on something else that you’re eating or increase your exercise in order to balance things out.Research has suggested that 400 milligrams per day of flavonoids yields heart and brain health benefits.
 Look for a dark chocolate bar with 70% cocoa or higher for a more concentrated source of flavonoids.

-Shira Katz, M.S., R.D. is the EAT Club Staff Dietitian
+Shira Katz, M.S., R.D. is the former EAT Club Staff Dietitian